ChokoGroup/batocera-CHA/README.md

 | /system/configs/retroarch/assets | \\\\BATOCERA\\share\\system\\configs\\retroarch\\assets | Assets for RetroArch' menus (icons). |
 | /system/configs/retroarch/cores | \\\\BATOCERA\\share\\system\\configs\\retroarch\\cores | Libretro cores (\*.so files); Files here will add or replace existing cores. |
 | /system/configs/retroarch/cores-info | \\\\BATOCERA\\share\\system\\configs\\retroarch\\cores-info | \*.info file for cores; Files here will add or replace existing info files. |

+#

+## Known issues

+- On rare ocasions, SD card and eMMC change order at boot (no idea why).
+When that happens, an error message is displayed asking to unplug the power cable and try again a couple of minutes later.

+- Sometimes a game crashes when starting, going back to UI (Emulation Station or RetroArch).
+Trying again usually runs the game without issues.
+This usually happens when changing games frequently.